 Ellis Paul Torrance designed the Torrance Tests of Creative Thinking (TTCT) to measure creativity based on different kinds of open-ended tasks.
-The metrics (fluency, flexibility, originality and elaboration) used to evaluate creativity are based on J.P.
-Guilford’s work.
+Unlike IQ tests that have one right answer, Creativity tests assess your ability to come up with several different solutions to a problem.
+Creativity tests typically use Guilford's metrics of fluency, flexibility, originality and elaboration in evaluating creativity.

 There is no right age to learn creativity techniques - the young and the old can all benefit from learning creative thinking.
 However, our product is currently geared for students in upper elementary and middle school grades.

 Blended Learning combines both software and traditional approaches to teaching.
-We use both our online platform and hands-on modules to teach the building blocks of creative thinking to students.
-Our online platform introduces students to different creativity techniques through open-ended brainteasers, which the students can apply in our real-life STEAM modules.
+We use both our online platform and hands-on Project Based Learning (PBL) modules to teach the building blocks of creative thinking to students.
+Our online platform introduces students to different creativity techniques through open-ended brainteasers, which the students can apply in our real-life STEAM based project modules.

-Yes, both the online and any of our hands-on modules can be used independently but in our experience using both leads to better results.
+Yes, both the online and any of our hands-on Project Based Learning (PBL) modules can be used independently but in our experience using both leads to better results.

 We are currently offering the following modules (with more in the pipeline)